 Most people who get molluscum contagiosum have an excellent prognosis because the infection is usually self-limiting; it typically affects only the skin and resolves without treatment over about six to 12 months in most people.
 However, immunosuppressed people have a more guarded prognosis as the disease may persist for years and become widespread on the skin; some people may get secondary bacterial skin infections; the major complication of the disease.
 Some treatments listed above (cryotherapy, curettage, laser, and some chemical treatments) may leave small scars.
 Even if you get the disease and are cured, you can be reinfected and get the disease again.

 Is it possible to prevent molluscum contagiosum?

 It is possible to reduce the chance of getting the disease by avoiding any direct skin-to-skin contact with an infected person.
-Contact with items touched recently by an infected person (clothing, towels, and benches, for example) should also be avoided.
+Direct contact with items touched recently by an infected person (clothing, towels, and benches used in contact sports like football, for example) should also be avoided.
 Either not having sexual contact (genital or oral) or using condoms can prevent some individuals from getting the disease, but if the condom does not cover an infected area, it's still possible to infect a sex partner.

 Quick GuideRingworm: Treatment, Pictures, Causes, and Symptoms

 Medically Reviewed on 5/7/2018